-The purpose of the Michael Adams, MD, Teaching Scholars Program (MATS) is to provide a standardized curriculum for residents interested in Academic Medicine and to integrate already existing teaching opportunities across the Department of Medicine, the Graduate Medical Education Office, and the School of Medicine.
+The purpose of the Michael Adams, MD, Clinician Educator Program (MACE) is to provide a standardized curriculum for residents interested in Academic Medicine, and to integrate already existing teaching opportunities across the Department of Medicine, the Graduate Medical Education Office, and the School of Medicine.

-Internal Medicine and Internal Medicine and Pediatrics residents apply during their intern year.
-They will participate in a teaching curriculum during their second year.
-Additionally, they will benefit from close mentoring relationships, participate in a teaching curriculum, and engage in a scholarly project related to clinical education.
-Participants will gain important firsthand teaching experience throughout their third year and will rotate in a dedicated month-long teaching elective (ARGY).
+Internal Medicine and Medicine/Pediatrics residents apply during their intern year.
+They participate in a teaching curriculum during their second and third years.
+Additionally, they benefit from close mentoring relationships and engage in a scholarly project related to clinical education.
+Participants gain important firsthand teaching experiences during their third year and rotate in a dedicated month-long teaching elective (ARGY).

 To foster the development of residents as educators and leaders via didactics, hands-on teaching experiences, scholarship, and close mentorship in order to become confident and skilled clinical educators.

-The MATS Program is open to Internal Medicine and Medicine/Pediatrics residents with an application due on January 1 of his or her PGY 1 year.
-Acceptances will be announced by February 1.
-The core curriculum will begin during the PGY 2 year.
+The MACE Program is open to Internal Medicine and Medicine/Pediatrics residents with applications due on January 1 of PGY-1 year.
+Acceptances are announced by February 1.
+The core curriculum will begin during the PGY-2 year.

-- Membership in the GUMC Teaching Academy for the Health Sciences
+- Application for Protege membership in the GUMC Teaching Academy for the Health Sciences

-- Longitudinal Curriculum throughout the PGY 2 year that includes didactic lectures, small group sessions, and journal clubs.
+- Longitudinal Curriculum throughout the PGY-2 and PGY-3 years that includes didactic lectures, small group sessions, and journal clubs.

-- Mentorship with a resident-nominated Clinical Educator Faculty member
+- Mentorship with a resident-nominated Clinician Educator Faculty member

 - Partnership with the Allan J. Goody, MD, Bedside Rounding Program and Allan J. Goody, MD, Visiting Professorship in Medical Education

 “One of the most exciting parts of starting fourth year of medical school for me was to help teach the third year students.
-Yet as I started to teach, I felt underprepared and overwhelmed.
+Yet as I started to teach, I felt under prepared and overwhelmed.
 With time, I have begun to feel more confident.
-However, I believe having a Clinical Educator Track at Georgetown and uniting our existing education resources would help me and other residents develop into skilled clinical educators.
+However, I believe having a Clinician Educator Track at Georgetown and uniting our existing education resources would help me and other residents develop into skilled clinical educators.